titumozammel/human-energy-economics/README.md

 ### Level 1 — Awareness

-The organization recognizes Human Energy as an organizational issue.
+The organization recognizes Human Energy as an organizational issue and strategic resource.

 ### Level 2 — Measurement